 Precious metals shall be secured under lock and key during storage.
 Each custodian is accountable for his or her inventory.

 A physical inventory is conducted annually and a random inventory is also conducted annually.
 Differences in physical counts and inventory will be deemed as lost and reported via methods provided in CRD DOE Order 580.1.

-All precious metals purchased on a Purchase Order are received at the Ames Laboratory warehouse and then delivered to Jim Brazelton at 152 Spedding.
-Jim performs the required control documentation, lot number assignment and secures signatures on the precious metals transaction request.
+All precious metals purchased on a Purchase Order are received at the Ames Laboratory warehouse and then delivered to Sallie Spencer at 153 Spedding.
+Sallie performs the required control documentation, lot number assignment and secures signatures on the precious metals transaction request.
 The metals are then delivered to the requestor.